-Zenyatta Ventures Ltd. is a junior exploration company focused on developing the Albany Graphite Deposit, a very rare, hydrothermal, breccia-hosted, graphite deposit situated in northeastern Ontario, Canada.
-First discovered in 2011, it is currently the largest and only known hydrothermal graphite deposit under development in the world.
+The Company owns the Albany Graphite Deposit, a very rare, igneous-hosted fluid-related graphite deposit which occurs in two large breccia pipes.
+First discovered in 2011, it is currently the largest and only known hydrothermal graphite deposit advancing toward development in the world.

 Preliminary bench-scale metallurgical studies demonstrate that a high-purity graphite concentrate can be produced from the mineralization utilizing a relatively low-cost processing technique of caustic bake (NaOH) compared to the traditional method of aggressive acids and thermal treatment.
-The Company is actively working to target the high purity (high quality), synthetic graphite market.
+The Company is actively working to target the high-purity (high-quality), synthetic graphite market.
 A 2012-2013 drill campaign has been completed and was used to develop a NI 43-101 resource estimate.
-A Preliminary Economic Assessment (PEA) was completed in June 2015.
+A PEA was completed in June 2015.